Colorado Indoor Marijuana Grow Guide

-When evaluating a grow area, it is also important to make sure you can properly ventilate it.
-If you follow the recommendations of this guide, you will be using lights that emit a lot of heat.
+When evaluating a grow area, it is also important to make sure you can properly clean and ventilate the area.
+For the cleaning part, it’s always good to use a pressure washer on the floors and walls if possible.
+Also, If you follow the recommendations of this guide, you will be using lights that emit a lot of heat.
 A properly ventilated grow room will help you avoid cooking your crop.
 It will also make sure that the plants are receiving fresh air at all times.
 What they are going to do is take in carbon dioxide and release oxygen.
 If there isn’t a lot of air exchange, then the plants essentially can’t breathe properly.
 The room becomes way more saturated with oxygen and not enough carbon dioxide and things get out of whack.
 This can lead to lower yields and unhealthy plants.
 Proper ventilation is also important to get the marijuana smell out of the house.
 It is pungent and it will permeate the whole home unless you take the necessary steps to prevent this from occurring.
 They sell charcoal filters of varying sizes that essentially eliminate any smell whatsoever.
 They are a life saver if you desire to keep your grow on the down low.
 They are also needed to prevent greedy people from figuring out that you have thousands of dollars of high grade marijuana growing in your house.
 People will recognize your grow as a source of income and it’s very necessary to protect it from these types.
 With that being said, if you can find a grow space that is near a window, crawl space, or some other area where you can use a fan or fans to route old air out and bring fresh air in then that would be perfect.

 Another factor is finding an area with a lot of height in the room.
 If you follow the recommendations of this guide, then you can expect your plants to grow anywhere from 4-6 feet tall when they are just about ready to harvest.
 Make sure you are going to have room.
 If you don’t have a tall area, then this is okay as well.
 More information on how to stunt your plants growth will be explained later on in the guide.